rayalan/brave-tardis/lesson1.md

 Exercise 6: Extra tricks with commits (Bonus)
 ---------------------------------------------

-1. Make changes to a file in at least two different sections.
+1. Make changes to `lesson1.md` in at least two different sections.
 2. Run `git status` and `git diff`
 3. Run `git checkout -p`.
 Select `y` for at least one section, and `n` for another.
 2. Run `git status` and `git diff`.
 What did `git checkout -p` do?